Application Module¶

 Input to use for the run.
 This can be a If If you want to work with When

-When working with JSON or text data, use the
+When working with JSON data, use the

 TYPE: